salesforce-marketingcloud/MarketingCloudSDK-iOS/LearningApp/ReadMe.md

 5. In the Xcode Project Navigator, select the LearningApp project.
 6. In the Project Editor, select the LearningApp target.
-7. On the General tab, set your unique Bundle Identifier and Signing values.
+8. On the General tab, set your unique Bundle Identifier(Same as Apple ID's Bundle Identifier of Apple Developer Program) and Signing values.
-8. Build and run the LearningApp project.
+9. Build and run the LearningApp project.

 **iOS SDK Development Notes**